 10% New credit

-This includes credit inquiries and amount of recently opened accounts.
-Pulling credit is fine, but when it gets excessive that is when it can hurt a score.
+This includes credit inquiries and the amount of recently opened accounts.
+Pulling credit is fine, but when it gets excessive it can hurt a score.
 Back to back credit inquiries for a mortgage are counted as one.
 Additionally, car loan inquiries are treated the same over a 2 week shopping period.
 Overall, just make sure that any inquiries are worth it!

 These Errors Can Kill a Credit Score Before Buying

 So often we see buyers make mistakes just before buying that can kill credit scores.
 At first glance, most think these shouldn’t matter much, but they do.
 No matter what, don’t do the following prior to or during the mortgage process:

 - Closing an old credit card account

 Closing Credit Card Accounts

 30% of a credit score is based on balance compared to credit limits as a percentage.
 Therefore, closing an old, paid off credit card could have a negative effect over time.
 Now, it is important not to have too many credit cards, but making the decision to close older credit card accounts should be done after a home purchase.
 Do you need a bump in credit scores and have an old credit card?
 Check out “What to do with those old credit cards that could help your scores.”

 Recently, we had a buyer miss $15 monthly payments on two credit card accounts, and the scores went down about 100 points.
 Keep in mind that no matter how small the payment, it will affect the credit scores just as much as a sizeable late payment.
 If a late payment is coupled with a maxed out credit card, the scores will dive even lower!

 Don’t Pay Off Collections